 Creating custom themes

-You can start using Reshaped with the provided theme, but at some point, you might want to apply custom values to the design tokens to align them with your brand.
-To address this, Reshaped has a command-line interface for creating new themes.
+You can start using Reshaped with the default theme, but eventually you might want to customize the design tokens to match your brand.
+To help with that, Reshaped includes a command-line tool for generating new themes.

-To add new themes, create a reshaped.config.js file with the theme definitions next to your project's package.json file.
+To add new themes, create a reshaped.config.js file with your theme definitions next to your project's package.json.

 const config = {